CT4001 - Communications Engineering (2022/23)

-This module introduces a range of fundamental concepts in both analogue and digital communications, through theory and practical exercises.
-The module also considers ethical, social, economic and environmental issues relevant to the Communications and Telecommunications fields.
+This module introduces a range of fundamental concepts in both analogue and digital communications, through theory and lab work.
+The module also considers ethical, social, economic and environmental issues relevant to the communications and telecommunications fields.

 Overview of communication systems, significant historical events and developments, and regulatory bodies;

 Social, political, environmental and economic implications from modern communications;

 Signal representation and spectral analysis;

 Sampling theorem, analogue to digital and digital to analogue conversions (ADC and DAC);

 Coding processes and line encoding schemes;

 Balance of independent study and scheduled teaching activity

 Students will be expected to carry out independent background study to familiarise themselves with the platforms and tools that will be used during the module.
 The module includes online learning material via Weblearn (VLE), face-to-face delivery of content, teaching/tutorial and assessment activities, student support and feedback.